VolYurts/QA-portfolio/bug_reports/bug_reports_test_cases/bug_reports.md

 # Bug Report 002

-**Title:**
+**Summary:**
-Unable to login with valid credentials – valid user receives error message
+Unable to log in with valid credentials – a valid user receives an error message

 **Environment:**
 - **Browser:** Chrome 137.0.7151.57